 1.2 Organisational structure

-See a copy of our senior management organisational chart in Our Plan.
+See a copy of our organisational chart [PDF 73KB opens in a new window].

 1.3 Information relating to the legislation relevant to our functions

 The legislative basis for the work of the Auditor General and the Wales Audit Office is summarised in our guide to Welsh public audit legislation [PDF 815KB Opens in new window].

 The Auditor General has extensive statutory access rights to documentation and information relating to the bodies that he audits and inspects.
 Read our access rights guidance.

 We work in partnership with HM Chief Inspector of Education and Training Wales (Estyn) and the Care and Social Services Inspectorate Wales (CSSIW) in undertaking inspection work at unitary local authorities.

 In March 2011, the four main inspection, audit and regulation bodies in Wales (the Wales Audit Office, CSSIW, HIW and Estyn) launched a joint paper on inspection, regulation and audit and signed a strategic agreement to boost joint working.

 Read our working with others page to read more about the programme.